HaydnZK/DomainSleuth/Jaden/README.md

 - GenericAll Permissions (Critical) - Full control over objects allows attackers to reset passwords or modify permissions, enabling lateral movement.
 Remediation would be to remove excessive permissions and enforce least privilege.
 - Weak Group Configuration (High) - Overly permissive group memberships increase the attack surface and enable privilege escalation.
 Remediation is an audit and restricted group membership using role-based access control.
 - Unconstrained Delegation (High) - Allows credential impersonation and Kerberos ticket abuse.
 Remediation is to replace with a constrained delegation and monitor ticket activity.
 - Inactive Privileged Accounts (Medium) - Dormant accounts with elevated privileges pose a hidden risk.
 Remediation is to disable or remove inactive accounts and implement lifecycle management.
+- Attack Path to Domain Admin (Critical) - A sequence of misconfigurations or permissions allows an attacker to escalate privileges from a low-level account to Domain Admin.
+This represents a direct path to full domain compromise.
+Remediation is to identify and break the chain by removing unnecessary permissions, restricting access between nodes, and enforcing least privilege across the path.
+- Weak Password Policy (Medium) - Domain password policies that allow short or simple passwords increase susceptibility to brute-force and credential-based attacks.
+Remediation is to enforce strong password requirements, enable complexity rules, implement password history, and configure account lockout policies.

 **Attack Path Analysis**
 A key feature is its ability to interpret and explain attack paths.
 Attack paths are sequences of relationships that an attacker could exploit to escalate privileges.